etiennestuder/teamcity-build-scan-plugin/README.md

 ## Gradle Enterprise

+You can have the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) and the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension/) automatically injected into your Gradle and Maven builds when they are run via TeamCity's Gradle or Maven runner.
+If a given build is already connected to Gradle Enterprise, the auto-injection is skipped.

+The same behavior applies to the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) and the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension).

 ### Gradle Builds

 1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create 3 configuration parameters: